2023 San Antonio FC season: Matches

+USL Championship Playoffs

+On September 23, 2023, San Antonio clinched a spot in the 2023 USL Championship Playoffs.
+San Antonio secured fourth place on the final match day of the regular season.

 Lamar Hunt U.S. Open Cup

 Exhibition

 On February 20, 2023, it was announced that San Antonio would host EFL Championship side Sunderland A.F.C. for an international friendly.

+On August 14, 2023, it was announced that San Antonio would host Liga de Expansión MX side C.D.
+Tapatío for an international friendly.
+Dubbed the "Duelo de Campeones", this match will pit the 2022 USL champions against the 2023 Clausura champions.

 Statistics

 Appearances

 Discipline includes league, playoffs, and Open Cup play.

 Top scorers

 The list is sorted by shirt number when total goals are equal.

 Clean sheets

 The list is sorted by shirt number when total clean sheets are equal.